-- (ii) For amounts receivable, the Company applies the simplified approach to providing for expected credit losses, which allows the use of lifetime expected loss provision. - (iii) Cash and cash equivalents include cash on hand, deposits held with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+- (ii) For amounts receivable, the Company applies the simplified approach to providing for expected credit losses, which allows the use of lifetime expected loss provision. - (iii) Cash and cash equivalents include cash on hand, deposits held with banks and bank overdrafts.
 These are recognized initially at fair value and subsequently at amortized cost. - (iv) Accounts payable and accrued liabilities, as well as, due to a related party and deferred liability are not interest bearing and are recognized initially at their fair value less transaction costs and subsequently at amortized cost.